:: HOME :: GAMEBOOKS :: DOWNLOADS :: NEW RELEASES :: MYTHOLOGY :: NEWS :: COMPANION NOVELS :: HAER'AL :: ATLAS :: TIMELINE :: EMAIL ::

 Excerpt from a lecture given at the Academy of Histories at Landfall in the Year of Settlement 419

-If we are to understand the history of Arborell it is important to accept that little written evidence survives.
-What we know of the time before Men made landfall here is taken mostly from the oral traditions of the Hordim, and the scant texts that can be found carved into the many temples of this world.
+If we are to understand the history of Arborell it is important to recognise that little written evidence survives.
+What we know of the time before Men made landfall upon these shores is taken mostly from the oral traditions of the Hordim, and the scant texts that can be found carved into the many temples of this world.
 What is clear is that the story is a long one, and it stretches back into a prehistory that is difficult for Men to comprehend.
-It is a story however, that is compelling, one which explains the state of our world today, and gives an insight as to why the ancient works of this world lie in such ruination.
+It is a story however, that is compelling, one that explains the state of our world today, and provides insight into the reasons why the ancient works of this world lie in such ruination.

-For all that will follow it is important to remember that the Hordim believe in a world where the supernatural and the unseen are as important, and as real, as their waking lives.
-The history I am about to unfold must be viewed from the perspective that for our mortal enemies the world is controlled by three great Powers, and everything that has happened, or will happen, is their doing.
+For all that will follow it must first be understood that the Hordim believe in a world where the supernatural is as important, and as real, as anything found in their waking lives.
+The history for which I am about to provide a brief overview must be considered from the perspective that for our mortal enemies the world is controlled by three great Powers, and everything that has happened, or will ever happen, is their doing.
 How these Powers came into being, and how they are bound into a single existence is the essence of Hordim mythology.
-It is also where we must start.
+It is also where we must begin.

-Long before the arrival of either Hordim or Men in the world there existed only the Shan'duil, the River of Life; and it alone wielded all power, creating all that breathed or grew in the world, intent on balancing the rhythm of its creation as it is expressed in the relentless cycle of the seasons.
+Long before the arrival of either Hordim or Men in the world there existed only the Shan'duil, the River of Life; and it alone wielded all power, its purpose to act as a good shepherd for all that breathed or grew in the world, intent on balancing the rhythm of creation as it is expressed in the relentless cycle of the seasons.
 For time unrecorded it stood in solitary dominion of the world, a pulsing life-essence that bound the fate of all living things together.

 In the oral histories of the Hordim it is said that the dominion of the Shan'duil remained unchanged until the roots of a great Tree came into contact with the River of Life.
-Somewhere within the vastness of the Malleron forests a monstrous Oak delved deep into the bedrock of the world and touched the Shan'duil, turning it instantly to white stone .
-In that moment a new Power was born, a sentient, immortal Tree possessed of all the powers of the Shan'duil, that spread its dominion over all other trees.
-From that chance encounter arose the Silvan Tree, the Lord of all Trees, and under its stewardship the forests of Arborell flourished, spreading to all the corners of the world.
+Somewhere within the vastness of the Malleron forests a monstrous Oak delved deep into the bedrock of the world and touched the Shan'duil, turning the tree instantly to white stone.
+In that moment a new Second Power was born, a sentient, immortal Tree possessed of all the powers of the Shan'duil, that spread its dominion over all other trees.
+From that chance encounter arose the Silvan Tree, and under its stewardship the forests of Arborell flourished, spreading to all the corners of the world.

-In this manner the balance of life was maintained; the Shan'duil continuing its dominion over the cycle of life, the Silvan Tree its lordship of all the great forests.
-Amongst this quiet existence the Two Powers grew in strength, and together found comfort in the verdancy of their world.
-It was a quiet dominion that lasted for untold millennia, until the coming of the Forgotten Ones.
+In this manner the balance of life was maintained; the Shan'duil continuing its dominion over the cycle of life, the Silvan Tree its stewardship of all the great forests.
+Within the boundaries of this quiet existence the Two Powers grew in strength, and together found comfort in the verdancy of their world.
+It was a tranquil dominion that lasted for untold millennia, until the coming of the Forgotten Ones.

 It is not known who the Forgotten Ones were.
 There are no records of their origin, or carven images that might give hint to their nature.
 All that is known is that they lived in this world and then were gone, but their story is a turning point in the history of Arborell.

 Time flowed on and the world, which had only known the quiet dominion of trees, became filled with the voices of the Forgotten Ones.
 Favoured by the Silvan Tree they flourished, and soon their multitude found homes wherever the trees of the forest spread their boughs.
 Of all things that found favour with the Second Power it was the voices of the Forgotten Ones that intrigued the Great Tree most.
 In all the long years of its existence it had never known the clarity of the spoken word, and given the opportunity learned the language of these peoples and bonded it with EarthMagic.
-The words of the Forgotten Ones became one with the life-force of the world, a key that could be used to manipulate EarthMagic.
-The Silvan Tree offered this power to the Forgotten Ones but they declined the offer, and left the control of such magic with the Two Powers.
+The words of the Forgotten Ones became one with the life-force of the world, a key that could be used to manipulate that great power in ways previously unimagined even by the Powers themselves.
+The Silvan Tree offered this boon to the Forgotten Ones but they declined, leaving mastery of such magic in the custody of River and Tree.
 It was not for them, they said, to have such a boon for it would surely be their undoing.

 As is the way of things there came a time when even a great Power can fall into folly.
 Without the care that should have been given the Silvan Tree created a race of Beings it called Trell'sara, or Guardians.
 The Guardians were to be custodians of the trees, as selfless and caring as the Forgotten Ones themselves, but instead their ambitions proved both treacherous and destructive.
-In secret the Trell'sara plotted a great war against the Forgotten Ones, their aim to destroy the followers of the Silvan Tree and then tear down the Tree itself.
-In their minds the world had room enough only for themselves, and in their plotting and scheming had no intention of doing the fighting themselves.
+In secret the Trell'sara planned a great war, their aim to tear down the Tree and bring violence and extermination upon her loyal subjects.
+In their plotting and scheming the world would have room enough only for themselves.

 Out of the living earth the Trell'sara, who had been given the power to harness EarthMagic by the Silvan Tree, created the Hresh, vicious warriors designed as weapons of war.
-With a great host of these creatures they swept the Forgotten Ones from the world and brought down the Tree, breaking it up and throwing it into a deep abyss.
-In one violent act of betrayal the Trell'sara took the world for themselves.
+With a great host of these creatures they swept the Forgotten Ones from the world, and took dominion of Arborell for themselves.

 But the Silvan Tree was not dead.
 In the depths of the earth the Tree struggled to survive, its tenuous grip on life growing stronger as it gained strength from its proximity to the Shan'duil.
 Far from the sight of the Trell'sara the Tree recovered its resolve and waited, mourning the loss of the Forgotten Ones and lamenting the folly of its actions.